top of page

-A Colorado therapist is asking the Supreme Court to overturn laws banning conversion therapy, arguing that these restrictions prevent her from helping clients.
-Her case is framed around free speech and the idea that therapists should be allowed to explore all client goals—including reducing or eliminating what she calls “unwanted same-sex attraction.”
+A Colorado therapist is asking the Supreme Court to overturn laws banning conversion therapy.
+She argues that these restrictions prevent her from helping clients.
+Her case centers around free speech and the belief that therapists should explore all client goals, including reducing or eliminating what she calls “unwanted same-sex attraction.”

 Watch: Therapist Reacts to the Supreme Court Filing